Split Rail Fence

 Notes:

 Consult your fencing supplier for advice on securing the posts in the ground.
 Soil conditions vary considerably in different regions.
-My soil was mostly crushed granite that packs well.
+My soil was primarily crushed granite that packs well.
 I did not use concrete to secure the posts on my split rail fence.

 I plan to seal my posts and rails with a cedar stain/sealer, but many people choose to let the cedar age naturally to a dark grayish finish.